 Visitors during the holiday season is most often a given, but sometimes unwelcomed guests show up.
 No I’m not talking about cousin Ed with his camper on your lawn, thief’s are what you need to be worried about.
 Be mindful of where you place gifts and stay away from displaying them in a window or doorway.
 Choose a place that’s not able to be viewed from the outside of your home.
 Put any ladders used when decorating away to ensure thief’s aren’t able to use it to get into windows.

-5. Prevent crime by securing your home before you go away.
+5. Prevent crime by securing your home.

+Although we are not travelling or leaving our homes for an extended period of time this year, it is important to know if you are planning a distanced day trip or are celebrating at a seasonal residence.
 A lived in home may deter thieves from attempting to enter your home.
 We aren’t saying that you have to have a life-size cut out of Michael Jordan dancing around your living room in Home Alone style, but it is best to not have a pitch black home throughout the holidays if you are going to be away.
 Leaving lights, TV or radio on (or even better, on a timer) will make it seem that you’re home even if you’re not.
 Neighbours are also an awesome resource this time of year to keep an eye on your home, shovel walkways and collect any mail that may pile up at your door.
 Insurance Tip: Make sure to check your home insurance policy to find out how often your home needs to be checked in order to maintain your coverage.
 We are always here to help you find out that information for you as well!

 6. Keep your travel plans offline.